AnishNavalgund/vidyaNav-ai-frontend/README.md

 ## About the Project

-- **UI Development:** The user interface was primarily developed using Firebase AI Studio, with several features and components hand-coded for customization.
+- **UI Development:** The user interface was primarily developed using **Firebase AI Studio**, with several features and components hand-coded for customization.
 - **Tech Stack:** Next.js 15, React 18, TypeScript, Tailwind CSS, Radix UI, Firebase.

 ## Features